 A decentralized application (dApp) is a program where there is no single authority that maintains the state and processes transactions.

-Bitcoin is a decentralized application built atop a blockchain.
+Aave is a decentralized lending application built atop a blockchain.
 The state of the application is a record of who has how many AVAX.
-The state is stored on Avalanche’s blockchain.
-In this case, the entries in the blockchain ledger are something like “Alice sends Bob 1 AVAX” or “Jasmine pays Tosha 2 AVAX.”
+The state is stored on Avalanche’s® blockchain.
+In this case, the entries in the blockchain ledger are something like “Alice lends Bob 1 AVAX” or “Jasmine pays Tosha 2 AVAX.”
 Each transaction causes a state transition by adding a new entry to the ledger.
-Avalanche is decentralized because many independent validators maintain the blockchain, which holds its state, and process transactions.
+Avalanche is decentralized because many independent validators maintain the blockchain, which holds its state, and processes transactions.

 For any additional questions, please view our other knowledge base articles or contact a support team member via the chat button.
 Examples are for illustrative purposes only.